 - The courses may be taken if offered by the residency program, provided that the residency is certified by CAMPEP to offer the courses.
 If courses similar to those required for entry into a residency program were taken in a non-accredited graduate program, the residency program director may review the course material to determine if the courses are equivalent to those in a CAMPEP-accredited graduate program.
 The program director is accountable to CAMPEP in assuring that the courses are equivalent, and must report the courses accepted as equivalent for each alternate pathway student in the program’s annual report.
 The program director may require the applicant to make up some curricular deficiencies, if needed.
 Interested applicants need to contact the program director directly to determine the acceptability of this pathway.
 The program director may ask the GEPRC to review the course(s) for a fee of $250/course.

-- The applicant may apply directly to the Graduate Education Program Review Committee (GEPRC) for review of one or more particular courses.
-In order to do so, the applicant must provide the GEPRC (GEPRCchair@campep.org) with a copy of the course syllabus in considerable detail, examples of representative homework assignments and examinations, a brief biosketch of the lecturer and a fee of $250 per course, payable in US funds to CAMPEP, and mailed to CAMPEP, Inc., One Physics Ellipse, College Park, Maryland 20740.
+- The applicant may apply directly to the Graduate Education Program Review Committee (GEPRC) for review of one or more particular courses using the template available here.
+The applicant must provide the GEPRC (GEPRCchair@campep.org), with a detailed course syllabus, examples of representative homework assignments and examinations, a brief biosketch of the lecturer and a fee of $250 per course, payable in US funds to CAMPEP, and mailed to CAMPEP, Inc., One Physics Ellipse, College Park, Maryland 20740.